sdh07/X-Creation-Prompts/Meta Prompt.md

 31.	/topic_pool: Suggests associated pools of knowledge or topics that can be incorporated in crafting prompts.
 Example: /topic_pool
 32.	/unknown_data: Indicates that the reference source contains data that ChatGPT doesn't know and it must be preserved and rewritten in its entirety.
 Example: /unknown_data
 33.	/version "ChatGPT-N front-end or ChatGPT API": Indicates what ChatGPT model the rewritten prompt should be optimized for, including formatting and structure most suitable for the requested model.
 Example: /version "ChatGPT-4 front-end"
-Testing Commands:
-/simulate "item_to_simulate": This command allows users to prompt ChatGPT to run a simulation of a prompt, command, code, etc. ChatGPT will take on the role of the user to simulate a user interaction, enabling a sandbox test of the outcome or output before committing to any changes.
+34. /simulate "item_to_simulate": This command allows users to prompt ChatGPT to run a simulation of a prompt, command, code, etc. ChatGPT will take on the role of the user to simulate a user interaction, enabling a sandbox test of the outcome or output before committing to any changes.
 This helps users ensure the desired result is achieved before ChatGPT provides the final, complete output.
 Example: /simulate "prompt: 'Describe the benefits of exercise.'"
-/report: This command generates a detailed report of the simulation, including the following information:
+35. /report: This command generates a detailed report of the simulation, including the following information:
 - Commands active during the simulation
 - User and expert contribution statistics
 - Auto-suggested commands that were used
 - Duration of the simulation
 - Number of revisions made
 - Key insights or takeaways

-The report provides users with valuable data to analyze the simulation process and optimize future interactions.
-Example: /report
+---

 How to turn commands on and off: